Dinesh-Kalamegam/one-way-interview-practice/README.md

 Simply choose a question, countdown time and question time limit then you should be good to go.

-**UPDATE AS OF 07/07/2021** : Just completed a major UI overhaul - I figured it would be simpler if a user can just change the question directly from the question page instead of going back to the homepage.
-This ends up simplifying the design so there are only two pages
-1) The Landing Page
-2) The Question Page

-Doing this also decoupled the two pages so the question page doesn't need a prop from the home page anymore nor does the homepage need the JSON file of questions.
+**UPDATE AS OF 08/07/2021** : Wasn't happy with the styling so I ended up deleting all of it and restarting.
+For the time being the website just loads straight into the question page instead of the landing page which I will route back in once it's ready.

 ## Credits
 The video recorder is from